 Getting there by car or train is quite easy, and if you have booked your hotel in Colmar for two nights or even longer, make sure to add a day trip to Strasbourg.
 Find a detailed Strasbourg itinerary for a day here.

 As you can see, Colmar is a beautiful town worth visiting.
 Do I think that it is the most beautiful town in France?
 Well, I am not sure.
-I still vote for Annecy, but in Colmar´s defense, there were no flower pots hanging everywhere (as I had seen on social media and which I personally saw in Annecy), which probably makes the town even more colorful and fun.
+I still vote for Annecy, but in Colmar´s defense, no flower pots were hanging everywhere (as I had seen on social media and I personally saw in Annecy), which probably makes the town even more colorful and fun.

 If you stay in Colmar longer, you can spend even more time soaking in the beauty or visiting a few other places that are close by, like Strasbourg.

 Adding Colmar to your bucket list is definitely a good idea, and hopefully, these tips have helped you find out about the best things to do in Colmar.